-All our external suppliers will sign a form confirming they are aware of the need to safeguard young and vulnerable adults within our school and community and will share this commitment.
+All our external suppliers will sign a form confirming they are aware of the need to safeguard young and adults at risk of harm within our school and community and will share this commitment.
 With this form they confirm all their employees have been advised, informed and vetted to work with children.
 Appendix 4 - sample form.